 - 7.1 Competence is achieved through a combination of elements, including training, skills, experience and knowledge.
 Estates shared services department and Health and Safety Leads at school level, must be aware of relevant legislation, Approved Codes of Practice and HSE Guidance and how to manage health & safety effectively. - 7.2 All employees need to be able to work in a safe manner and all students need to be taught to do so by competent people.
-Therefore, competency is a mandatory element of the recruitment process. - 7.3 Health and safety training is a mandatory part of induction for all staff together with regular refresher training provided. - 7.4 Site specific staff and department leads with specific skills and expertise are identified and schedules of training put in place and reviewed regularly.
+Therefore, competency is a mandatory element of the recruitment process. - 7.3 The trust lead for Health and safety holds the NEBOSH national diploma in occupational health and safety management - 7.4 Health and safety training is a mandatory part of induction for all staff together with regular refresher training provided. - 7.5 Site specific staff and department leads with specific skills and expertise are identified and schedules of training put in place and reviewed regularly.
 E.g. working at height, manual handling, COSHH, legionella, asbestos, first aid appointed persons, fire marshal training, etc.